Munich Saturday/Friday Beer Gardeners

 - "That's my seat!"
 Is Not acceptable!
 Just rescue

 your beer and mat & move

 - If you don't like it, Don't come.

 DO NOT PHONE US EACH WEEK FOR VENUE

 - Are you too lazy to get your own email ?

-- Sorry !
-You'r not mentally lively &/or adept
+- Then you'r not mentally lively &/or adept enough

 - Join some other group, not us.

-- We have no time to SMS people info.
+- We have no time to answer phones or SMS people

 - We do Not update a web page each week.
 (This